Pathwise large deviations for white noise chaos expansions: Statement of the main result

 such that, for all~$\ep>0$ small enough, $y,z\in \mathrm{K}$ and~$\kappa>0$,

 \end{enumerate}

 \end{assumption}

-\begin{remark} \ \begin{enumerate}[(A)] \item The first assumption is satisfied in the case where~$\bE[X^\ep(z)]$ converges as~$\ep$ goes to zero and~$\cG^\ep$ is independent of~$\ep$, in which case so is~$\{f_n^{\ep,z}\}$.
+\begin{remark} \ \begin{enumerate}[(A)] \item The first assumption is satisfied in the case where~$\bE[X^\ep(z)]$ converges as~$\ep$ goes to zero and~$\{f_n^{\ep,z}\}$ is independent of~$\ep$, which correspond to a purely small-noise problem.
 Example~\ref{ex:epdep} clarifies the need (or not) for the kernels to be~$\ep$-dependent.

 \item The bound~\eqref{eq:seriesbound} holds in particular in the case where~$\{f_n^{z}\}$ and~$\{f_n^{\ep,z}\}$ are of {\em exponential type}, as defined in~\cite[Equation (3.2)]{PAT94}: there exists $\Delta>0$ such that for all~$z\in\KK$ and all~$n\ge0$ large enough,